Best Music of 2018

 There was nothing like it…

-Which was why, on the morning of 4/20 of this year no less, to see a new Sleep record on the interwebs came as a welcome surprise.
-Even better, that it’s totally, totally awesome, and stands naturally well with Dopesmoker and Holy Mountain, made the fact that I’m no longer in high school where my friends all want to do nothing but meet up and smoke weed all day long that much easier to forget (well, that wasn’t the only thing ;D (this is what one calls a joke ;DDD)).
+Which was why–on the morning of 4/20 of this year no less–to see a new Sleep record on the interwebs came as a very welcome surprise.
+Even better, that it’s totally, totally awesome, and stands naturally well with Dopesmoker and Holy Mountain, made the fact that I’m no longer in high school where my friends all want to do nothing but meet up and smoke weed all day long that much easier to forget (well, that wasn’t the only thing (this is what one calls a *Joke)).

 One of the best metal records of the decade, if you’re into that kind of thing.
 I’ve been saying that metal is poised to make a comeback sometime soon (because, you know, it’s real music (not to get pissy over the fact that hip-hop is big right now, but there needs to be some variety– unless you’re the record labels and the streaming companies looking at market research and the cost of recording simulated instruments rather than real ones)), and if next year, with releases coming from such high-end metal acts as Mastodon, Slipknot, Lamb of God, Baroness, and Tool, is anything like this year, I think we may start to see some returns come this time in 365 1/4 days (January of 2020 (because you can’t judge the year until the year is over!).